 - Choose a goal from drop-down list as your focus for the day.

 Activity Log Screens:

-Enter a personal reflection daily to document thoughts between therapy sessions.
+- Enter a personal reflection daily.
+Document thoughts between therapy sessions.

 wireframes: Therapist View